noncesense-research-lab/noncesense-research-lab.github.io/README.md

 -  [SerHack](https://github.com/serhack)
 -  [Xiphon](https://github.com/xiphon)

-Special thanks to the many denizens of #monero-reserach-lab and #noncesense-research-lab that have shared their ideas, experience, and perspectives during fascinating discussions
+Special thanks to the many denizens of #monero-reserach-lab and #noncesense-research-lab that have shared their ideas, experience, and perspectives during fascinating discussions.

+Noncesense Research Lab gratefully acknowledges support from JetBrains for the [free open source license](https://www.jetbrains.com/buy/opensource/) package to enable our research and development.

 ## Selected Projects & Results